makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     (When we began this work in 2018, there were fewer than tens)
   * in a year or two there will be an order of magnitude or more models
 * main results
+  * norm-based metrics
-  * norm-based metrics do a reasonably good job at predicting quality trends in well-trained CV/NLP models
+    * do a reasonably good job at predicting quality trends in well-trained CV/NLP models
-  * norm-based metrics may give spurious results when applied to poorly trained models (eg models trained without enough data, etc.)
+    * may give spurious results when applied to poorly trained models (eg models trained without enough data, etc)
     * eg they may exhibit what we call Scale Collapse for these models
   * PL-based metrics can do much better at predicting quality trends in pretrained CV/NLP models
     * a weighted PL exponent
       (weighted by the log of the spectral norm of the corresponding layer) is quantitatively better at discriminating among a series of well-trained